21 Content Marketing Tools for Smart SaaS Marketers

 The effects are stunning, but bear in mind it is not a free infographic creation tool.
 If your marketing budget doesn’t allow you to splash out on their services, consider hiring an experienced graphic designer who can do the job for you.

-Quicksprout is a tool designed by Neil Patel - one of the biggest Internet marketing influencers out there.
+Quicksprout is a tool designed by Neil Patel - one of the biggest Internet marketing influencers and SEO experts like Quikclicks out there.
 Neil’s tool, Quicksprout, is as good as it gets.
 Here’s how you can try it out: visit Quicksprout.com and enter the address of the website you would like to analyze.

 You will be asked for your contact information and your monthly marketing budget, and Neil will sure take it from there.